 Regardless of which console you choose, the E50 is a rock-solid elliptical with plenty of features to keep you motivated to workout.
 It's compact yet durable, and will provide years of use for you and your family.

 You can't go wrong with the Matrix E50 elliptical.
-It is on the pricier side, especially with the advanced consoles, but it is well worth the price for what you are getting.
+Although it is more expensive than a mid-tier machine, especially with the advanced consoles, in our opinion it is well worth the price for what you are getting.

-If you want a little more flexibility in terms of stride, check out the A50 Ascent Trainer which has all of the same features but a 20-24" stride as well as 24-54% incline capability for better muscle targeting.
+If you want a little more flexibility in terms of stride, check out the A50 Ascent Trainer which has all of the same features but a 20-24" adjustable stride as well as 24-54% incline capability for better muscle targeting.
+Keep in mind that it does have a larger footprint.